giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

         ...
 ```

-The interval therefore occupies:
+The interval occupies

 $$
-0 \le z \le 5 .
+0 \le z \le 5.
 $$

-The local coordinate used by the participation laws is:
+The participation laws are expressed in terms of the local coordinate

 $$
+t = \frac{z}{5},
+\qquad
-t = \frac{z}{5}, \qquad 0 \le t \le 1 .
+0 \le t \le 1.
 $$

-The section is composed of three stacked rectangular polygonal zones:
+The section consists of three vertically stacked rectangular polygonal regions:

 ```text
 upper0